dfralan/brik/README.md

 <img src="brik.svg" alt="Description of the image" width="100" height="100">

 # Brik

 ## Build web like bricks

 ## Overview

-Brik is a lightweight JS library that provides a minimalistic alternative to Bootstrap.
+Brik is a lightweight JS library that provides a minimalistic way of create components.
 It is designed to be fast, efficient, and easy to use, with a total weight of just 10% compared to Bootstrap.
 Brik focuses on providing essential styling and utility classes while keeping the codebase small and efficient.

 <img src="login-dark-mobile.png" alt="Login Page" height="100%">
 <img src="login-light-mobile.png" alt="Login Page" height="100%">